 How Acer Ecology Can Help You

 We can assist you by undertaking an initial scoping survey to assess the potential for bats to be present on your site.
 Expert advice will be provided on the options and solutions available.
 If a European Protected Species licence is required we can complete and submit your licence application.
-Upon approval of the licence we can provide continuing assistance to help you ensure that the terms of the licence are adhered to.
+Upon approval of the licence, we can provide continued assistance to help you ensure that the terms of the licence are adhered to.